HerodotusDev/hdp-cairo/hdp_cairo/README.md

 ## Overview

-This directory contains the Cairo 1 syscall bindings for the HDP framework.
+This directory contains the Cairo 1 interface for the HDP framework.
 It enables simple access to the verified on-chain data from Cairo 1 contracts.
-These contract are a scarb project.

 ## Features

 - Perform complex computations on blockchain data
-- Access on-chain data from Cairo 1 contracts
+- Access multi-chain data from Cairo 1 contracts
 - Efficient data retrieval through specialized syscalls

 ## Installation